Forge a Samurai Knife at Asano Kajiya, a Distinguished Blacksmith's Workshop in Gifu

 Overview

 Located at Gifu Prefecture's Hashima City, Asano Kajiya is a well-known blacksmith's workshop housed in a traditional Japanese farmhouse.
-Here, spend a day making a knife under the guidance of acclaimed swordsmith Taro Asano, who will provide detailed explanations in English.
+Here, spend a day making a utility knife under the guidance of acclaimed swordsmith Taro Asano or a skilled apprentice trained in his techniques.
 In this hands-on experience, you'll learn the various steps of the swordsmithing process: heating iron then hammering it to stretch it out, creating the shape with a metal file, tempering, and sharpening.
 Finally, your knife will be ready to take home at the end of the experience.

 *From April 29th to May 5th/ August 10th to 20th/ December 28th to January 3rd, there will be an additional fee of 22,000 yen per person due to the peak season.